chopralab/lemon/README.md

 With these ideas in mind, the major, and crucial role of **Lemon** is the creation of standardized workflows for mining structural features.
 Since **Lemon** handles the rest, these workflows can be used for any future versions of the PDB.
 Hopefully, the structural biology community can use our software to replace custom/in-house scripts that need to be run on the ever growing PDB!

+You can read more about lemon in our [publication](https://doi.org/10.1093/bioinformatics/btz178).

 ### How do I obtain Lemon?

 #### C++ Library